derpy-zombie/TestKanban8/README.md

 Anyway cheese is a must
 I refuse to eat pizza without cheese
 The pizza delivery man is the living proof that not all heroes wear capes.
+All pizza are beautiful except the ones that are made as desserts with a lot of chocolate.